null-d3v/L1L2RedisCache/src/MessagingRedisCache/README.md

 # MessagingRedisCache

-`MessagingRedisCache` is an implementation of [`IDistributedCache`](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.Extensions.Caching.Abstractions/src/IDistributedCache.cs) based on [`RedisCache`](https://github.com/dotnet/aspnetcore/blob/main/src/Caching/StackExchangeRedis/src/RedisCache.cs).
-It will utilize [Redis pub/sub](https://redis.io/topics/pubsub) to ensure that cache entries can be synchronized in a distributed system, where direct deferral to Redis is not always performant.
-Because of this, it is a valuable backing store for [HybridCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid), and is used as the `IDistributedCache` for [`L1L2RedisCache`](lol.com).
+`MessagingRedisCache` is an implementation of [`IDistributedCache`](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.Extensions.Caching.Abstractions/src/IDistributedCache.cs) using [`RedisCache`](https://github.com/dotnet/aspnetcore/blob/main/src/Caching/StackExchangeRedis/src/RedisCache.cs) as a base implementation. `MessagingRedisCache` will utilize [Redis pub/sub](https://redis.io/topics/pubsub) to ensure that cache entries can be synchronized in a distributed system, where direct deferral to Redis is not always performant.
+Because of this, it is a functional backing store for [`HybridCache`](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid) which will also evict the `IMemoryCache` entries in distributed systems.

-All changes to entries in `MessagingRedisCache` by way of removal or updates, will result in a message being published.
-The default implementation is to innately publish these messages.
+All changes to entries in `MessagingRedisCache` by way of removal or updates, will result in a Redis message being published.
+The default implementation is to directly publish these messages in an established channel.
 Alternatively, [keyevent notifications](https://redis.io/topics/notifications) or [keyspace notifications](https://redis.io/topics/notifications) can be used if the Redis server is configured for them.

 I expect to gracefully decomission this project when [`StackExchange.Redis`](https://github.com/StackExchange/StackExchange.Redis) has [client-side caching](https://redis.io/docs/latest/develop/use/client-side-caching/) support.

 ## Configuration

-It is intended that `MessagingRedisCache` be used in conjunction with another kind of layered caching solution, specificially [HybridCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid) or [`L1L2RedisCache`](lol.com).
+It is intended that `MessagingRedisCache` be used in conjunction with another kind of layered caching solution, specificially [`HybridCache`](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid) or [`L1L2RedisCache`](../L1L2RedisCache/README.md).
 Without any kind of layered cache solution, `MessagingRedisCache` will only publish Redis pub/sub messages for another consumer.

 `MessagingRedisCache` can be registered during startup with the following `IServiceCollection` extension method: